More about: Best Things To Do in Vancouver

 8. Tour the Granville Island Market

-Granville Island, located in the centre of the city, has become one of Vancouver's cultural and gastronomic epicentres.
-You can also visit the local street market, which is located in the cruise port area and with its colourful stalls and tempting aromas, offers a unique culinary experience and reflects the spirit of British Columbia.
+Granville Island, located in the city centre, has become one of Vancouver's cultural and gastronomic epicentres.
+There you can also visit the local market, which is located in the cruise port area and with its colourful stalls and tempting aromas, offers a unique culinary experience and reflects the spirit of British Columbia.

 Granville Island's significance lies in its transformation from an industrial area to a vibrant hipster district.
 Old warehouses and factories have been repurposed and revitalised, now housing art galleries, craft shops and creative retail outlets.
 The market, in particular, is a reflection of the region's gastronomic diversity, which is why it's often included on Vancouver's best city tours.